splunk/terraform-provider-splunk/docs/index.md

 The Splunk provider can interact with the resources supported by Splunk.
 The provider needs to be configured with the proper credentials before it can be used.

+# About the fork

+I published a fork of the Terraform provider for Splunk because the original repository is no longer being actively maintained by its developers.
+Despite community contributions and open pull requests that add valuable new functionality, these changes have not been reviewed or merged in a timely manner.
+My goal with this fork is to ensure continued development and responsiveness—integrating improvements and new features within a reasonable timeframe so that the provider remains reliable and up to date for users who depend on it.

 ## Example Usage

 ```